-The CREATE TRIGGER statement in the Derby Reference Manual goes into detail of the complete CREATE TRIGGER syntax.
+The "CREATE TRIGGER statement" topic in the Derby Reference Manual shows the complete CREATE TRIGGER syntax.
 This section provides information on defining the trigger action itself, which is only one aspect of creating triggers.

-This section refers to the CREATE TRIGGER statement as the trigger actions.
+This section refers to the actions defined by the CREATE TRIGGER statement as the trigger actions.